nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 The first thing we will do is activate the conda envrionment we made earlier called "fastqc".
 This environment contains programs fastqc and MultiQC.

 Then we will set some paths.
 This means that we will set two variables `$inder` and `$outdir` which contain the paths on the files system.
 Variables in bash are denoted using a `$`.
-The first path `$inder` will contain the path to the input data for the experiment.
-We put this data in he directory (folder) called `~/metabarcoding_ws/data/16S/fastq`, so this will be set as our `$inder` variable.
+The first path, `$inder`, will contain the path to the input data for the experiment.
+We put this data in he directory (folder) called `~/metabarcoding_ws/data/16S/fastq`, so this will be set as our, `$inder`, variable.

 If the output directory for fastqc doesn't exist it will not be happy, so we need to make it.
 To make a directory we use the command `mkdir`.